Meshak-Charuka/NFT-preview-card-component/README.md

-# Frontend Mentor - FAQ accordion solution
+# Frontend Mentor - NFT preview card component challenge solution

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).